mozilla/mozmlops/CONTRIBUTING.md

 ### Write Documentation

-You can never have enough documentation!
 Please feel free to contribute to any part of the documentation, such as the official docs, docstrings, or even on the web in blog posts, articles, and such.